Three Simple Steps For Finding Your Financial Planner

 Even if you’ve successfully managed your finances on your own, a financial planner can provide a fresh set of eyes.
 Much like bestselling author Lori Gottlieb discusses in Maybe You Should Talk To Someone, we often need a nonbiased perspective to help us genuinely understand where our decision-making falters.

-A financial planner can help you avoid the same ineffective financial patterns by keeping you disciplined about your strategies.
-They can also offer guidance during uncertain times, all while remaining impartial and keeping you accountable to your long-term financial goals.
+A fiduciary financial advisor can help you avoid the same ineffective financial patterns by keeping you disciplined about your strategies.
+They can also offer guidance during uncertain times, all while remaining impartial and keeping you accountable for your long-term financial goals.

 The first thing you need to do to narrow down your options is to start with the basics.
 Think about how you are managing your money now and how you would like it to be managed in the future.
 Understand your specific situation and the kind of advice you need.